You are currently viewing Emergency Fund – What is It, How to Build It & Why It’s Essential?

 Step 1: Start by setting realistic goals –

 Determine how much you want to save.
-Everyone’s financial situation is unique so you have to set a specific goal that is based on your circumstances and risk tolerance.
+Everyone’s financial situation is unique so you have to set a specific financial goal that is based on your circumstances and risk tolerance.
 Having an achievable goal not only helps you stay on track but also helps you stay motivated.
 A common rule of thumb is to aim for three to six months’ worth of living expenses.

 Step 2: Create a budget –